One year with these amazing men!

 Originally he wanted to become a pilot, however he fell in love with the atmosphere of a professional kitchen.
 He started his chef-journey at the Budapest-based Alabárdos, where he soon became a Sous-Chef.
 After he settled as the Executive Chef of the prestigious Russian restaurant, Arany Kaviár.

 Árpád participated in several competitions and won the 2nd place in the National Cooking competition in 2011.
 In 2013 he won the 3rd place within the Bocuse D’Or Hungary competition.

 Real wines are not produced, but yield, and the situation is the same with the real sommeliers.

-Mátyás Szik is still a newcomer in his field, however he has already won twice the Hungarian Sommelier Championship – in 2013 and 2014.
+Mátyás Szik is still a newcomer in his field, however he has already earned the title of Hungarian Sommelier Champion for Life.

 He puts the emphasis on the local wines in his selection, from classic premium level to unique, forward-thinking, out of ordinary wine specialities.
 He promises some real big names on the recent wine list, preferring environmentally conscious producers.

 He had gained his qualification at the most prominent national training center, Borkollégium.
 For three years he has been Head Sommelier at Prime Steak House in Budapest.

 He believes being a sommelier is a complex task, a real collage of knowledge and scopes.
 Professional background, situation awareness, good communication are essential skills to be able to address a wine to a guest – and when the sommelier is able to trigger this setting, the wine speaks for itself.